FreeZhang96/EMCF/README.md

 ## Publication
-Our paper has been accepted by IEEE Signal Processing Letters.
-The paper of EMCF can be found here: https://ieeexplore.ieee.org/document/9580739
+Our paper has been accepted by IEEE Signal Processing Letters, which can be found here: https://ieeexplore.ieee.org/document/9580739.

 ## Results